Jekabz/someNotes/JAVA STUFF/OCA_PREP/Data_Types.md

 		a = ++a + a + --a- --a + a++; //32
 		b = 10 + 11 + 11 - 10 + 9 +1;  //32
 ```
+* Note that integer division by 0 raises an exception, whereas floating-point division by 0 yields an infinite or NaN(not a number) result

 ----
 ###### relational operators